tableau/hyper-db/website/docs/hyper-api/hyper_process.md

 :::note
-The database file format version `2` is supported by Tableau
+The database file format version `3` is supported by Tableau Desktop/Server 2022.4 and newer versions.
-#TODO add supported Tableau versions
+Opening a database file with an unsupported
+Tableau product version will produce an error message similar to:

+"There was an error during loading database '[...]/file.hyper': unsupported version 3 (max supported version: 2).
+To open this database, please update your product. (error code 0AS01)"
 :::

 #### version 4